zopefoundation/zc.relationship/src/zc/relationship/README.txt

     ...     subjects = interface.Attribute(
     ...
 'The sources of the relationship; the subject of the sentence') ...     relationshiptype = interface.Attribute(
-    ...         '''the single relationship type of this relationship;
+    ...         '''unicode: the single relationship type of this relationship;
     ...         usually contains the verb of the sentence.''')
     ...     objects = interface.Attribute(
     ...         '''the targets of the relationship; usually a direct or